andrzejlisek/BackupToMail/readme.md

 ## Create disk file

-You can create real disk file,which has content the same as dummy file\.
+You can create real disk file, which has content the same as dummy file\.
 To do this, use the FILE command, for example:

 ```
 BackupToMail FILE "*500000000,1,8,3,1,257,7,16,5" "File.bin" 10000000
 ```

-You can use the `BATCHFILE` or `FILEBATCH` to create file without confirmation\.
 The last parameters \(`10000000` in example\) is the segment size used to display file creation progress\.
 This parameter can be ommited and there will be used default segment size\.
-Using this function, you can check the get acquainted with the dummy file content\.
+Using this function, you can check the content of the dummy file related provided the dummy file definition\.

 ## Period and statistics